 - ensures the communication and flow of information between the Wing and TYY Executive Board and

-- is responsible for the annual report in the end of the term.
+- is responsible for the annual report at the end of the term.

 IV Resignation and discharge from Wing activities